aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/data-mgmt.md

 self-hosted or managed cloud solutions, or a mixture of all three.

-Does your organisation have the capability to resolve operational issues with regards to any data store solutions proposed?
+Does your organisation have the capability to resolve operational issues to any data store solutions proposed?
 Is the data sensitive enough to warrant an in-house solution, or is it more cost-effective to have it run in one of the many managed cloud providers instead?
 Or is it less hassle to just share flat files such as CSV and Excel files in a cloud storage?
 These questions could be used to shape your current project's requirements, but you should also project those requirements towards the long term, and discuss within your team to reduce the times needed to refactor your project.

 ## Final Thoughts